When You Realize Your Relationship Is Over

 The first involves withdrawal from the social surroundings and the honest appraisal of oneself.

-Try to look at the relationship from the side and think if it corresponds to your values, needs, and vision of an ideal relationship.
+Try to look at the relationship from the other side and consider whether it corresponds to your values, needs, and vision of an ideal relationship.

 How do you envision a healthy relationship – love, care, respect, and personal development?